-Reservoir teams obtain a better understanding of well production when real-time well monitoring data can be acquired and visualized in context of the geologic formations and changing reservoir conditions.
-Based on this information, engineers can assess the effectiveness and efficiency of current production strategies and continually make adjustments to optimize recovery.
-Reservoir teams can gain an even greater understanding of the factors that influence production when well monitoring data is visualized and animated to show changing reservoir conditions over time.
+Reservoir teams obtain a better understanding of well production when real-time well monitoring data can be acquired and visualized in context of the geologic structure, lithology and changing reservoir conditions.
+Based on this information, engineers and geoscientists can assess the effectiveness and efficiency of current production strategies and continually make adjustments to optimize recovery.
+Reservoir teams can gain an even greater understanding of the factors that influence production when well monitoring data is visualized and animated, in DGI’s CoViz 4D, to show changing reservoir conditions over time.

 Real-Time Well Monitoring of Production

-Depicting production data spatially linked to specific wells, can gives production engineers an immediate understanding of recovery efficiency, allowing comparisons of results across wells, and even across fields.
+Depicting production data spatially linked to specific wells in DGI’s CoViz 4D can give production engineers an immediate understanding of recovery efficiency, allowing comparisons of results across wells, and even across fields.
 Three-dimensional vertical “production towers” reflect changing production data for each well and can optionally include quantitative data alongside.
 By default, towers are positioned at the bottom of well paths.
 As production data changes from hour to hour, day to day, week to week, the towers grow and shrink vertically.

 Monitor Injection and Production Wells

-Real-time well monitoring of injection operations helps production engineers quickly determine the sweep and effectiveness of injection methods.
-Visualizing water or steam injection that drives well production allows geoscientists to compare production and injection volumes and determine which production wells are performing better or worse, according to when the injection well is on- or off-stream (i.e., injecting or not injecting).
+Real-time well monitoring of injection operations helps geoscientists and engineers quickly determine the sweep and effectiveness of injection methods.
+Visualizing water or steam injection that drives well production allows production engineers to compare production and injection volumes and determine which production wells are performing better or worse, according to when the injection well is on- or off-stream (i.e., injecting or not injecting).

 In some oil fields, on-and-off injection cycling (‘huff-and-puff’) is done to allow time for the oil to flow to the producing well(s) to avoid over-pressurizing the reservoir and possibly causing formation damage.
 With water injection being costly and steam injection even more so, cyclic injection can reduce costs and increase long term production.
-By visually monitoring the injection process geoscientists watch injection progress to see the fluid production begin in the adjacent wells.
+By visually monitoring the injection process in CoViz 4D—asset teams can watch injection progress to see the fluid production begin in the adjacent wells.
 The quantities of the fluids going in and out of the reservoir can easily be graphed for comparison.
-This aids greatly in making sure wells are performing as expected and is an enormous benefit in identifying underperforming production wells that need remediation.
+This aids greatly in making sure wells are performing as expected and is an enormous benefit in identifying underperforming production wells that need remediation

-Visualization of production data gives reservoir teams greater insight when assessing the effectiveness of production operations.
+Visualization of production data in CoViz 4D gives asset teams greater insight when assessing the effectiveness of production operations.
 When real-time well monitoring data is displayed in context of current reservoir conditions, geoscientists and production engineers can readily evaluate the interplay of geologic, petrophysical, and recovery techniques and their impact on production.
 Visual analysis can confirm the effectiveness of current production methods or identify anomalies and determine the reasons for the problems, allowing production engineers to make needed operational changes.

 Improve the Accuracy of Simulation Models